mehmetdervis/grade-average-calculator/README.md

 # grade-average-calculator
-basic grade average calculator in python
+This is a simple Python project that calculates the average of grades entered by the user.
-This simple Python program calculates the weighted average of grades entered by the user.
+It demonstrates basic input handling, loops, and arithmetic operations.

 ## Features
 - Input course  grades